CronyTips/CronyTips/content/post/2020/anyme-android-app-for-watching-anime.md

 ---

+{{< notice warning >}}
+Anyme has stopped providing streaming possibilities so you are not able to watch anime anymore using the app.
+You can still use it to manage your mal anime list without problems.
+{{< /notice >}}

 Anyme is an android app for watching anime from a lot of different sources while also being completely free.
 I have been using Anyme for almost 2 yeas and never thought of using any other app or program on my phone.
 Now if you are asking yourself why am I not using something like [Crunchyroll](https://www.crunchyroll.com/) or [Netflix](http://www.netflix.com/) its because a lot of anime isn't available for my country so I have to stream them and Anyme really helps me watch any anime I want.
 So why do I love Anyme so much, well here are a couple of reasons.

 ### Completely free